 The NIH partnered with the ABRF to host a one day workshop the day before ABRF2015 in St. Louis, March 28.
 The goal of the workshop was to identify lessons learned and best practices for enhancing the efficiency of research core facilities.
 NIH characterized its support and policies affecting cores.
 Institutional leaders presented their experience and perspective on obstacles and solutions to enhancing efficiency including centralizing management, sharing, and co-locating cores.
-Videos and associated slides of the meeting can be found on the Enhancing Efficiency of Research Core Facilities archive site.
+Videos and associated slides of the meeting can be found online (part 1, part 2, part 3).

 ABRF Career Development Committee